 - General Volunteers should expect to walk a few miles during the count

 This role is available to individuals who were previously a PIT Count Team Lead, and individuals who have participated in the PIT Count as a General Volunteer and are interested in taking on a larger role.
 Team Leads are responsible for managing a team of 15-20 General Volunteers.
 Leading up to the count, Team Leads are expected to communicate relevant information to their team members as well as surveying their assigned section to become familiar with the area and where people may be staying.
 On the night of the count, Team Leads will oversee their team, and they are responsible for staying in communication with Headquarters.
-Click here to view full Team Lead role description.
+Click here to view full Team Lead role description (PDF).

 - Approximately 5-10 hours per month from December through January including communication with your team and scouting your assigned section

 - Approximately 5 hours the night of the count which includes meeting up with the General Volunteers on your team, canvasing your area, debriefing with your team after counting, and checking in with Headquarters